puszekjuliuszek/c_files_parser/README.md

-# Cubic Tiling Prediction
+# C files parser

-This projects predicts tile size for cubic tiling optimization.
+This is a fork from [Maksim Berezov's Cubic Tiling Prediction](https://github.com/maxberezov/cubic_tiling)

 # Built With:
 python 3.8